-Revamping classic fairy tales has almost become its own genre, we’ve had Snow White and the Huntsman, Tim Burton’s Alice in Wonderland, and Oz the Great and Powerful, the unfortunate thing about all this is that none of them have been all that good.
-I’m not saying they have no redeeming qualities it just looks like the studios are pushing style over substance, as long as it looks great that means it must be great…right?
-This is of course not the case and Disney is at it again with Maleficent.
+Revamping classic fairy tales has almost become its own genre, we’ve had Snow White and the Huntsman, Tim Burton’s Alice in Wonderland, and Oz the Great and Powerful, now the unfortunate thing about all this is that none of them have been all that good.
+I’m not saying they have no redeeming qualities- the often visually look great – it just that the studios are clearly pushing style over substance, as long as it looks great that means it must be great…right?
+This is of course not the case, and Disney is at it again with Maleficent.

-Maleficent is no longer the “Mistress of all Evil” anymore but instead we learn that she was once a sweet young fairy who lived in the magical kingdom of Moor, flying around on beautiful wings and beloved by all her magical friends.
+Maleficent is no longer the “Mistress of all Evil” anymore but instead, we learn that she was once a sweet young fairy who lived in the magical kingdom of Moor, flying around on beautiful wings and beloved by all her magical friends.
 Then she met a boy.